mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

 Live Data
 ---------

-- `KafkaEventListener` is a new live listener for neutron event and sample environment data which is in development for the ESS, and also for ISIS where it may be used on instruments using event-mode data acquisition and IBEX.
+- `KafkaEventListener` is a new live listener for neutron event and sample environment data which is in development for the ESS and ISIS.

 Performance
 -----------